Day Trip Itinerary: New Iberia

 Teche Café

-Loreauville’s breakfast and lunch spot, Teche Café, serves up traditional breakfast favorites plus Cajun classics like beignets and étouffée and soul food classics like barbecued chicken and potato salad.
-This spot opens their doors early, so it's a hot spot for the earlybirds.
+Loreauville’s breakfast and lunch spot, Teche Café, serves up traditional breakfast favorites, plus Cajun delicacies like beignets and étouffée and soul-food classics like barbecued chicken and potato salad.
+This spot opens its doors early, so it's a hot spot for the early birds.

 LeJeune’s Bakery